Odessa pogroms: Outbreak of violence

 On October 14, high school students skipped classes to join rallies taking place at the university, but were stopped by saber-wielding police, who wounded several.
 This led to anger and indignation toward the authorities from the liberal community, and calls for a citizen's militia to replace the police.
 The authorities closed the university to student organizing meetings.
+This further radicalized the crowd.

 The next day, radical students and revolutionaries armed themselves and encouraged other workers to lend them support.
 About 4000 workers, including many Jews, went on strike.
 On October 16, students took to the streets and attempted to erect barricades.
 Several were killed by the police, others taken to Jewish hospital wounded, and one policeman was also killed.
 Although a public funeral had been planned for the students, the Odessa city governor, D. M. Neidhart, seized the bodies and had them buried secretly to limit rallying around the deaths.
-On October 17 the Manifesto was promulgated, prompting celebration from the community for their new freedoms.
+On October 17 the October Manifesto was promulgated.
 Neidhart posted placards against the radical organizing at the university.
 The university rector asked for protection from the military but did not receive it.
-Neidhart denied the request for the citizen's militia, and ordered the police off the streets, supposedly for their own protection, and didn't ask Kaul'bars for any help either, leaving Odessa's Jews vulnerable.
+Neidhart denied requests to arm a citizen's militia, and ordered the police off the streets, supposedly for their own protection, and didn't ask Kaul'bars for any help either, leaving Odessa's Jews vulnerable.

-The news of the October Manifesto inspired celebratory marching in the streets in Odessa's Jewish and liberal communities.
-Red flags plus a desecrated image of the tsar outraged the monarchists, who began to take out their anger on Odessa's Jewish community, whom they viewed as the source of Russia's problems.
+The news of the October Manifesto inspired marching in the streets in Odessa's Jewish and liberal communities to celebrate their new freedoms.
+Red flags and a desecrated image of the tsar outraged the monarchists, who began to take out their anger on Odessa's Jewish community, whom they viewed as the source of Russia's problems.
 When a group of Jews demanded Russian workers doff their caps to red flags celebrating the October Manifesto, a fight broke out on the streets and soon turned into a full-fledged pogrom, with Russians indiscriminately attacking Jews and looting Jewish homes and businesses.